 This doesn’t mean it’s going to be the same for you as a parent, but it’s good to keep this in the back of your mind as you walk this journey with your teen.
 Truthfully, parenting teen boys and parenting teen girls are both wonderful and hard at the same time.

 Pin it now!

-Your teenage daughter is going to have an attitude; it comes with the territory.
-Teach her how to express her feelings appropriately.
-Remember, she is learning conflict resolution skills that she will take into life.
+Teenage problems with parents are pretty normal.
+It comes with the territory.
+Teach your teenagers how to express their feelings appropriately.
+Remember, they are learning conflict resolution skills that they will take into life.

-What tips do you have for raising a teenage girl?
+What tips do you have on how to parent a teenager?
 Comment below.

 Got Family Problems?
 There is Help and Hope!

 Are you experiencing family problems or have a family estrangement?
 Do you feel shame, anger, or rejection?
 Check out my book Estranged: Finding Hope When Your Family Falls Apart on Amazon or at your favorite digital store.

 This book not only talks about my seven-year estrangement (and reconciliation) from my Christian family but also gives solid tips to help you with your family problems.
 Break free from your pain.
 Allow God to heal you no matter what has happened in your family of origin.
 There is hope when your family falls apart.